Computers & Programming Project

 Project leader resources

-- Discover 4-H Code Clubs (Free) Curriculum from Utah State 4-H on different computer-related topics.
+- Discover 4-H Clubs - Free curriculum from Utah State 4-H on different topics including computer code for beginner (Discover 4-H Code Clubs), intermediate (Discover 4-H Scratch Code Clubs) and advanced (Discover 4-H Python Code Clubs) coders.
 Registration (is safe and) required for download access.

 To get involved with the 4-H Computers project, contact your county 4-H office.